wcaleb/civil-war-reader/src/1865-thomas-knox-campfire-cotton-field.md

 understood it.
 Those that remained obstinate had an eye to their personal interests.
-Those who had been sick, idle, absent, or disabled, were desirous of liberal gifts, while the industrious were generally in favor of the new system, or made no special opposition to it.
+Those who had been sick, idle, absent, or disabled, were desirous of liberal gifts, while the industrious were generally in favor of the new system, or made no special opposition to it. [...]

-One negro, who had been in our employ two weeks, and whose whole labor in that time was less than four days, thought he deserved a hundred dollars' worth of presents, and compensation in money for a fortnight's toil.
-All were inclined to value their services very highly; but there were some whose moderation knew no bounds.

 A difficulty arose on account of certain promises that had been made to the negroes by the owner of the plantation, long before our arrival.